 Gran Destino Tower - Disney's Coronado Springs Resort expansion — now open — The new, 15-story tower will be the main entrance point for hotel resort guests and will add 545 guest rooms, including 50 suites and a new, two-story lobby.
 A themed table-service restaurant will sit atop the tower and offer views of the resort.
 A second restaurant, Villa del Lago, is also planned for an island in the middle of the resort's 14-acre lake.

-Bibbidi Bobiddi Boutique at Disney's Grand Floridian Resort & Spa — August 6, 2019 — The third and newest Bibbidi Bobiddi Boutique will be opening its doors later this summer.
+Bibbidi Bobiddi Boutique at Disney's Grand Floridian Resort & Spa — now open — The third and newest Bibbidi Bobiddi Boutique will be opening its doors later this summer.
 Just like the other locations at Magic Kingdom and Disney Springs, young guests (ages 3-12) can receive magical makeovers into princesses and knights.
 The Grand Floridian boutique is currently booking appointments ahead of opening.

 Disney Riviera Resort — Dec.
 2019 — Disney Vacation Club's 15th property will offer about 300 family-friendly vacation homes, including deluxe studios, one-and two-bedroom villas and grand villas that sleep up to 12 guests.
 It's already accepting reservations and will offer transportation by Disney Skyliner.
 It will have a rooftop signature table-service restaurant called Topolino's Terrace - Flavors of the Riviera and views of nighttime shows at Epcot and Hollywood Studios.
 Topolino is the Italian name for Mickey Mouse.
 The restaurant will include an expo kitchen and wood-burning grill, and will serve authentic French and Italian dishes.
 It will also offer character dining.